lukewilde/phaser-js-boilerplate/readme.md

 ## Developing

 All of the files required to run the game will live in the `src` folder, this will include any JavaScript, images, HTML ([Jade](http://jade-lang.com/)), and CSS ([Stylus](http://learnboost.github.io/stylus/)).
-When the default grunt task is invoked, these files are ultimately compiled over to the `build` directory which is used as the web root by the webserver.
+When the default grunt task is invoked, these files are compiled over to a `build` directory which will be used as the web root.

+Files in the `build` directory will always be generated and excluded from Git by the .gitignore, as such these can removed without warning and should generally not be edited.

+### Recommendations

-While the folder structure is consistent between the `src` and `build` directories, I recommend that you always use relative file paths for any assets loaded by your HTML or javascript.
-This is because when exporting your build
+* Use relative file paths for any assets loaded by your HTML or JavaScript.
+This will negate any potential path issues when the game is later uploaded to a webserver.
+* If working with [Texture Atlases](http://en.wikipedia.org/wiki/Texture_atlas) create an `assets` directory and place individual sprites and template files in here.
+Output your atlases and their associated data to the `src/images` directory.

+#### Keep Phaser.js Up To Date

+The project comes with an unminified version of Phaser with Arcade physics, this can be replaced if you require updates or one of the alternate physics engines.
+When updating you'll have to update the Browserify shims configuration found in the projects `package.json`.

 ### Available Targets